thescubageek/expensive_math/README.md

 Bug reports and pull requests are welcome!
 Please ensure all mathematical operations remain as inefficient as possible.

+## Future Plans

+- Add blockchain-based proof of work to ensure your calculations are secure and tamper-proof, ensuring every single operation is verifiable and auditable
+- Use blockchain as caching mechanism, ensuring that we have to traverse the chain everytime we want to determine if an operation has been previously computed
+- Introduce Web3 to enable peer-to-peer sharing of calculations, allowing users to contribute their computing resources to the network and earn rewards for their participation
+- Implement agentic architecture to enable autonomous AI agents to perform calculations in a swarm on behalf of users, allowing for greater costs and complexity
+- Create our own shitcoin and NFTs so that we can get rich off of noobs

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 ## Disclaimer

 This gem is intended for educational and entertainment purposes only.
-Please don't actually use this in production unless you enjoy explaining to your boss why your calculator app has a $100,000 monthly API bill.
+Please don't actually use this in production unless you enjoy explaining to your boss why your calculator app has a $100,000 daily API bill.
 The author is not responsible for any performance issues or financial damage caused by the use of this gem -- enjoy the lulz but don't be a moron.

 ![And It's Gone](assets/and-its-gone.png)